Disable AutoRun in Windows

 AutoRun in Windows can be disabled for all users of XP or Vista by means of computer configuration and on an user basis in certain Vista editions like Ultimate with computer configuration always taking precedence in case settings conflict.
 As configuration options are identical I will show you below where to disable AutoRun in Windows Vista (Ultimate Ed.) for specific users, but then stick with computer configuration throughout the article.

-How to disable AutoRun in Windows Vista
+Deactivating AutoRun in Windows 7 and Vista

-Enter GPEdit.msc in the Vista Start Search box and hit the return key.
+Enter GPEdit.msc in the Start Search box and hit the return key.
 In Local Group Policy Editor navigate to

 Computer Configuration -> Administrative -> Templates -> Windows Components -> AutoPlay Policies